Xlinka/AdminConsole/readme.md

 # AdminConsole

 AdminConsole is a standalone console application designed to interface with the Resonite chat, primarily for the Resonite bot to execute commands without opening the game.
-This program allows administrators to log in, send commands, and receive messages from Resonite users.
+This program allows users to log in, send commands, and receive messages from Resonite users.

 ## Features